 Joan Brown, osf, Executive Director (Catholic) Joan is a Catholic Franciscan sister from the Rochester, Minnesota community who serves as the Executive Director of NMIPL.
 Her farm background, passion or the Sacred Earth Community and many years of experience in the non-profit and social justice sector inform her work.
 She holds a Master’s Degree from California Institute of Integral Studies where she studied with Brian Swimme, Joanna Macy and others.
 Fr.
 Thomas Berry and Teilhard de Chardin inspire her work for the long haul in helping people come to a sense of wonder at the marvelous world we have been given and are called to take care of for the future of all beings.

-Mary Jo Picha, Volunteer Mary Jo offers NMIPL experience and love for earth motivated by her children and a deep spirituality as staff/volunteer.
-She faithfully keeps up the data base and works on computer and web needs.
+Mary Jo Picha, Volunteer Mary Jo offers NMIPL experience and love for earth motivated by her children and a deep spirituality as a volunteer.
+She faithfully keeps up the database NMIPL.
 She has taken various workshops and classes in transition town, master composting, permaculture design and has just finished a Masters in Social Work.
 Mary Jo lives in Albuquerque with many weekends spent at Ghost Ranch with her two children where her husband is on staff.

 Virginia Muggenburg, Bookkeeper

-Thomas Stark, Board President (Unitarian Universalist) Tom is a member of the First Unitarian Church in Albuquerque.
+Tom Stark, Board President (Unitarian) Tom is a member of the First Unitarian Church in Albuquerque.
 He is actively involved with and has led their Earth Web group.
 His passion for a sustainable revolution to proceed the industrial revolution has led him to organizing and advocacy work with NMILP and other organizations.
 Tom recently retired from the Albuquerque Fire Department where he was a Paramedic/Firefighter for the past 21 years.

 Marilyn O’Boyle, Treasurer (Unitarian) Marilyn is a member of the First Unitarian Church, where she is an active leader in the church’s environmental group, Earth Web.
 She is a Suzuki Method Violin teacher and performer who also offers her musical gifts by serving on her church Worship Committee and in their choir.